-WEI/Bantwana and regional affiliate Bantwana Zimbabwe are piloting a comprehensive Case Management System (CMS) under the Zambian government’s Keeping Girls in School initiative.
-This collaboration with the Ministry of Gender Education (MOGE) is a natural follow-on to the initial CMS design and development project that was successfully completed in 2020.
+WEI/Bantwana and regional affiliate Bantwana Zimbabwe piloted a comprehensive Case Management System (CMS) under the Zambian government’s Keeping Girls in School initiative.
+This collaboration with the Ministry of Gender Education (MOGE) was a natural follow-on to the initial CMS design and development project that was successfully completed in 2020.

-The current pilot is being conducted over a period of 12 months in three districts with high dropout rates, targeting approximately 9-10 pilot schools and 9-10 control schools per district.
-The interventions take a multi-sectoral approach to building implementation capacity and service delivery innovations, and will engage with cadres from several key ministries at community, district, provincial, and national levels.
+The pilot was conducted over a period of 12 months in three districts with high dropout rates, targeting approximately 9-10 pilot schools and 9-10 control schools per district.
+The interventions took a multi-sectoral approach to building implementation capacity and service delivery innovations, and engaged with cadres from several key ministries at community, district, provincial, and national levels.

 When adolescent girls access and complete secondary education, they, their families, and their communities benefit well into the future — through improved health outcomes, increased education for the next generation, and higher household incomes.
 Though Zambia has achieved enrollment parity between boys and girls in primary school, inequities persist at the secondary level, as vulnerable adolescent girls either do not progress to secondary school or drop out at high rates before completion.
 This gender gap is attributed to several intersecting factors: poverty, school-related gender-based violence, long distances to schools, unsafe boarding facilities, absenteeism, risky sexual activity, child labor, and early pregnancy or marriage.